stccenter/Satellite2Map/README.md

 2. Rename the path in chunk 3 according to the new path location.

 ## **Run the model**
-Now, we are all set to run the Jupyter notebook.
+Now, we are all set to run the script.

 ## **Walkthrough Video**
 **Implementation**\